bh1san/homecalender.com/README.md

 ### News API Setup

 This project uses the NewsData.io API to fetch news headlines.
+The application requires this API key to be present to start up correctly.

 1. Sign up for a free API key at [NewsData.io](https://newsdata.io/register).
 2. Open the `.env` file in the project.